-For appointment/promotion to the rank of associate professor in the tenure track, the candidate must have a sustained record of professional achievements in teaching, scholarship, and service (e.g., clinical, professional, public).
+For appointment/promotion to the rank of associate professor in the tenure track, the candidate must have a sustained record of professional achievements that demonstrate a pattern of growth leading to or demonstrating excellence in teaching, scholarship, and service (e.g., clinical, professional, public).
 In addition, all candidates are expected to contribute some level of meaningful service to the institution.
+To demonstrate excellence, the candidate should be recognized regionally and/or nationally, as appropriate to the discipline.

-For appointment/promotion to the rank of associate professor in the non-tenure track, the candidate must have a sustained record of professional achievements in teaching and scholarship or teaching and service (professional or clinical), although some evidence of activity is expected in the remaining area, either service or scholarship, respectively.
+For appointment/promotion to the rank of associate professor in the non-tenure track, the candidate must have a sustained record of professional achievements that demonstrates a pattern of growth leading to or demonstrating excellence in two of the three areas of teaching, scholarship and service.
+Some evidence of activity is expected in the remaining area.
+To demonstrate excellence, the candidate should be recognized regionally and/or nationally, as appropriate to the discipline.